ferraroroberto/reporting/README.md

 This tool fetches data from various social media platforms (LinkedIn, Instagram, Twitter, Threads, Substack, and others) using APIs and saves the results to JSON files.
 It uses a unified API client approach to handle all platforms through a single configuration file.

+## System Overview

+The system consists of two main components:
+1. **Social API Client**: Fetches data from social media platforms and stores it as JSON files
+2. **Data Processor**: Transforms the fetched data into usable reports in CSV or Excel format

 ## Setup

 1. Make sure you have Python installed